jfdnc/mcp-project-template/README.md

 - API monitoring tools
 - Multi-service integrations

-The template handles the boring infrastructure stuff.
+The template handles the scaffolding.
 You focus on the business logic.